arpit-limetray/promise-to-object/README.md

 # Promise to object
-Resolves an object containing promises, works with nested promises.
+Resolves an object containing promises, works with nested promises and arrays.
 Works with Bluebird.

 ### How to use ?